 We can refine the picture by placing conditions on local monodromy.
 Every ramified point $x$ in $Y$ gives rise to a local monodromy element in $S_m$ (and indeed in $G$), defined up to conjugacy.
 By analogy with topology, one thinks of this element as the permutation of the $m$ sheets of the cover induced by a small loop around the branch point.
 In general, there is a purely algebraic description: the monodromy is the image of a generator of tame inertia in the decomposition group of $\Gal(L/K)$ at $x$.
 (This description applies in the number field case as well, as long as we avoid primes of characteristic dividing $\#G$.)
 If $c$ is a conjugacy-invariant set of nontrivial elements of $G$, we denote by $N^c_G(K,X)$ the number of degree-$m$ extensions of $K$ with discriminant at most $X$ and all local monodromy elements contained in $c$.
 For example, when $G = S_m$ and $c$ is the class of transpositions, $N^c_G(\F_q(t),X)$ counts the number of degree-$m$ covers of $\A^1$ with simple branch points -- or, in algebraic terms, with squarefree discriminant divisor.
-When $c = G \setminus \{1\}$, the local monodromy condition is no constraint at all; i.e. $N^c_G(K,X) = N_G(K,X)$.
+When $c = G \setminus \{1\}$, the local monodromy condition is no constraint\footnote{We insist that $c$ not contain 1; otherwise, this amounts to allowing the cover to not actually ramify at the branch locus.} at all; i.e. $N^c_G(K,X) = N_G(K,X)$.
 Our actual goal, accomplished in Theorem~\ref{th:mainmalle}, will be to bound $N^c_G(\F_q(t),X)$ for an arbitrary conjugacy-invariant subset $c$.